mazerunner70/housef3/docs/phase2_import_implementation_summary.md

 ## Current Status

 **✅ COMPLETED PHASES:**
-- **Phase 1: Export System** - 100% Complete
+- **Phase 1: Export System** - 100% Complete (FZIP format)
-- **Phase 2: Import System** - 100% Complete
+- **Phase 2: Import System** - 100% Complete (FZIP format)

 **🔄 IN PROGRESS:**
 - **Phase 3: Advanced Features** - 0% Complete

 **📊 OVERALL PROGRESS: 66% Complete**

-The import/export system now has a complete foundation with both export and import capabilities.
+The import/export system now has a complete foundation with both export and import capabilities using **FZIP (Financial ZIP) files**.
 Users can export their complete application state and import it into any environment while maintaining data integrity and security.
+The FZIP format ensures standardized data portability across environments.